 Counselling is a way of addressing emotional and mental health difficulties, often caused by what life throws at us.
 A good counsellor will create a safe therapeutic space for you to talk about what concerns you, and help you process things in a healthy and empowering way.
-Each session should have a beginning middle and end, during which I, the counsellor will endeavour to ensure you feel able to leave each appointment having been appropriately listened to and able to cope until the following session.
+Each session should last 50 minutes with a beginning middle and end, during which I, the counsellor will endeavour to ensure you feel able to leave each appointment having been appropriately listened to and able to cope until the following session.

 What to expect from the first session?

 I offer a free, no obligation 30 minute consultation which is useful for us to meet each other, and have a brief discussion about what to expect if we work together.
 It is also a chance to have any of your questions answered.
 We will decide at this point which time, frequency and media suits you best moving forward.
 I offer sessions over the phone or by Zoom.
 We will end by discussing briefly, the Client-Counsellor Contract, explained below.